darobin/20170920-hybrid-collective-intelligence/notes.md

   * Is is conceivable that there is no time at the quantum level (or at least no oriented time?), but time emerges classically (though entanglement)?
   * => quantumcomplexity.org

+### Modeling Open and Closed Cyber-Physical Systems with Graph Automata and Boolean Network Automata (Predrag Tosic)

+This looked interesting, but I was tired.
+Would be interesting to try to see stuff from author.
+Could be some interesting optimisations for BN agents.